primatejs/primate/docs/guide/responses.md

 them the contents of the file at `/tmp/users.json`.

 !!!
-We used here the `Path.stream` function from the `rcompat/fs` module, which exposes a `ReadableStream`.
+We used here the `File.stream` function from the `rcompat/fs` module, which exposes a `ReadableStream`.
 !!!